Periklismant/oPIEC/README.md

 oPIEC is an implementation of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) handling the uncertainty of data streams.
 First, instantaneous probabilities of fluents, expressing complex activities, are calculated, using Event Calculus rules, at each time-point of a data stream.
 Afterwards, oPIEC processes these probabilities to compute the maximal temporal intervals during which a fluent holds.

-## Probabilistic Complex Event Recognition
+## Probabilistic Complex/Activity Event Recognition

 Complex Event Recognition (CER) systems process streams of ‘low-level’ or ‘simple' events, derived from sensor data, and infer 'high-level' or 'composite' activities by means of pattern matching.
 These patterns combine simple and composite event occurrences with spatio-temporal constraints.
 Uncertainty is inherent in many CER applications.
 An input stream may contain low-level events expressed as Pr::LLE, where Pr corresponds to the probability value of the low-level event, serving as its confidence estimate.
 A probabilistic event recognition system consumes such streams and derives a collection of complex events with attached probability values.